vmagelo/msdocs-django-three-azure-services/README.md

 ![Example review list with images](/static/images/Example-reviews.png)

-## Todo
+## Propagate Django changes

-* Deploy and test managed identity.

-* Propagate changes in restaurant review app back to previous Django tutorials, including:
+Propagate changes in restaurant review app back to previous Django tutorials, including:

 * csrf token use, don't use exempt in views.py
 * message passing to forms when there is an error (for add review and restaurant), see [views.py](./restaurant_review/views.py) for an example
 * add check of forms looking for blank fields and raise error (for add review and restaurant)
 * check render() lookup on url and make sure they are correct for error conditions, in some cases just use reverse()
 * pull all CSS to [restaurants.css](./static/restaurant.css) and link to from base.html, should be no CSS in other templates

+## Deployment (Todo)

+1. Do managed identity work:
+    * app service, set managed identity as system-assigned
+    * assign role as "Storage Blob Data Contributor", so app service can connect to storage
+    * anything else?

+1. Deploy the app with one of the methods: VS Code, local git, ZIP.

+1. Set app service configuration variables for: DBNAME, DBHOST, DBUSER, DBPASS, STORAGE_URL, STORAGE_CONTAINER_NAME
 ## Requirements

 The [requirements.txt](./requirements.txt) has the following packages: